-Of course, performance was not uniform throughout the period among regions, with primary producing regions like Sub-Saharan Africa, Latin America and the Middle East and central Asia, having slowed down much more markedly than Developing Asia.
+Of course, performance was not uniform throughout the period among regions, with primary producing regions like Sub-Saharan Africa, Latin America, and the Middle East and central Asia, having slowed down much more markedly than Developing Asia.
+Within the Emerging and Developing Asia category, South Asia has fared more poorly than East Asia, nearly 2 percent lower for both the 1980-2000 and for the 2000-2020 average growth rates (Annex Figure 16).
 It also has varied between the regions in terms of the levels of per capita income and in terms of human development.

-As of 2019, the last year for which solid data available at present, per capita income of the AEs was about \$46,500 (\$52,000 in purchasing power parity terms), relative to an income of \$65,200 for the US, which is used as the postmark with the same current and PPP income.
-AEs are followed by Emerging Europe with \$10,000 (\$26,000 PPP); LATAM and Caribbean with \$7,900 (\$15,500 PPP); Developing Asia with \$5,400 (\$11,100 PPP); Middle East and Central Asia with \$4,600 (\$11,300 PPP), and at the lowest, Sub-Saharan Africa with \$1,600 (\$3,900 PPP)
+As of 2019, the last year for which solid data is available at present, per capita income of the AEs was about US\$46,500 (\$52,000 in PPP terms), relative to an income of US\$65,200 for the US, which is used as the benchmark with the same current and PPP income.
+AEs are followed by Emerging Europe with US\$10,000 (\$26,000 PPP); LATAM and Caribbean with US\$7,900 (\$15,500 PPP); Developing Asia with US\$7,900 (\$15,500 PPP); Developing Asia with US\$5,400 (\$11,100 PPP); Middle East and Central Asia with US\$4,600 (\$11,300 PPP); and at the lowest, Sub-Saharan Africa with US\$1,600 (\$3,900 PPP).

-The relative level of PPP per capita income has improved significantly in the case of the Developing Asia region, increasing from 9% of that of Advanced countries to 21% in 2019.
-It grew from 32% to 50% for Emerging Europe, although the reduction in the gap is smaller in current terms.
+The relative level of PPP per capita income has improved significantly in the case of the Developing Asia region, increasing from 9 percent of that of Advanced countries to 21percent in 2019.
+It grew from 32 percent to 50 percent for Emerging Europe, although the reduction in the gap is smaller in current terms.

-Because these countries did well, they lifted the overall performance of the EMDEs as a whole relative to the AEs by 7% percentage points in PPP terms, and slightly less in current terms.
+Because these countries did well, they lifted the overall performance of the EMDEs as a whole relative to the AEs by 7 percent percentage points in PPP terms, and slightly less in current terms.
 In sharp contrast, the rest of the EMDEs (Latin America, Middle East and Central Asia, and Sub-Saharan Africa) saw a small increase in their relative position in current terms, and more strikingly almost no change in PPP terms for Africa, and a decline for Latin America and the Middle East.
 For the shorter period, since 2014 - the base period for "The World in 2050" - in PPP terms only, Asia has reduced the gap, with all other regions showing a retreat, keeping the ratio for all EMDEs to AEs virtually constant.
 As discussed below, the losses may well reflect the relative behavior of commodity prices.

 These developments are reflected in terms of the share of world GDP.
-Latin America accounted for 8 percent of global GDP in 1980 and 6 1/2 percent in 2000.
-After rising to 8 percent subsequently, they declined to less than 6 percent by 2019, losing significantly in importance in the world economy.
-(Figure 3).
+Latin America accounted for 8 percent of global GDP in 1980 and 6.5 percent in 2000.
+After rising to 8 percent subsequently, it declined to less than 6 percent by 2019, losing significantly in importance in the world economy (Figure 3).
 Meanwhile, Emerging Asia's share of world GDP, while stable at somewhat more than 6 percent in the last 20 years of the 20th century, rose to 20 percent in 2014 and to 24 percent in 2019.
 All other emerging regions increased their participation (except in the 90s), partly driven by high demographic growth and improved terms of trade through 2014-15 but declined in relative participation since then.
-In contrast, the AEs saw their participation in GDP (at market prices prices) decline from more than 75 percent to 60 percent in the period 2014-15 but stood about that level in 2019.
+In contrast, the AEs saw their participation in world GDP (at market prices)

+decline from more than 75 percent to 60 percent in the period 2014-15, but stood about that level in 2019.
 Equivalent changes occurred in PPP terms, with the share of emerging economies rising from 37 percent of the total to 56 percent in 2014-15 and 57 percent in 2019, mostly driven by Asia.